Medium hard. This is the most expressive mallet of the series and is an ideal choice for the modern marimba repertoire.

 ABOUT THE COMPOSER:

-A native of Siberia, Russia, Grigory Smirnov is a composer and pianist living in New York
+Grigory Smirnov is a composer and pianist based in New York City.

 As a pianist, Grigory Smirnov performs classical, contemporary and improvisational music.

 Born in Novosibirsk, Russia, Grigory Smirnov studied as a pianist at the Novosibirsk Music College and as a composer with Yuri Yukechev at the Glinka Novosibirsk State Conservatory.
-During his years in Russia, he was he was awarded a composition prize at the IV Prokofiev International Competition and debuted as a composer of orchestral music with his composition Pastorale which was premiered by the Novosibirsk Philharmonic Orchestra.
-Since moving to the United States, he has received his Master of Music degree in composition from The Juilliard School, where he was a full scholarship student under the guidance of Christopher Rouse.
-His other mentors include John Corigliano, Richard Danielpour and Robert Aldridge.
+During his years in Russia, he was awarded a composition prize at the IV Prokofiev International Competition and debuted as a composer of orchestral music with his composition Pastorale which was premiered by the Novosibirsk Philharmonic Orchestra.
+Since moving to the United States, he received his Master of Music degree in composition from The Juilliard School (2011), where he studied with Christopher Rouse.
+He was a Tanglewood Music Center Fellow in 2011.

 Mr. Petrunin’s percussive activity covers solo, chamber, and orchestra areas.